climberbrad/reducer-list/README.md

 * stores the loading state
 * stores the error state
 * stores the list items

+## Intentional Error State
+If you try and save a state with zero items it will create an error.
+This is by design just to simulate an error state.

 ## Branches
 The main branch uses the standard approach to `useReducer` storing the entire state in the reducer.
 The `goal-1` branch stores only the changes in the `state` and lets the component diff the state